jcasoft/GoogleCalendar-Skill/README.md

 Currently this skill can do the following things to set events to your calendar (with some variation):

-- Add new event tomorrow from 2:30 pm to 4:45 pm Lunch with Gianluca on Olive Garden's
+- Add new event tomorrow from 2:30 pm to 4:45 pm Lunch with Gianluca on Olive Gardens
-- Set compromise today from 18:30 to 21:45 pm Dinner whit Gianluca after work
+- Set compromise today from 18:30 to 21:45 Dinner whit Gianluca after work
 - Add new appointment from 8:30 am to 11:45 am Marketing planification
 - Add new event friday from 11:30 am to 5:45 pm birthday party on carlos house

 - Schedule meeting on march 2 from 8:30 am to 11:45 am Support team planification
 - Schedule my meeting on october 25 from 8:30 am to 11:45 am Halloween party planification
 - Schedule family meeting on november 2 from 1:30 pm to 5:45 pm New years party planification
-- Schedule work meeting on november 13 from 13:30 to 16:45  Sales planification with customers
+- Schedule work meeting on january 13 from 13:30 to 16:45  Sales planification with customers
 - Schedule meeting on march 2 at 18:30 Visit Carlos at Hospital

 - Set event today at 7:45 pm Dinner with Gianluca